Excellent use of my time.

 It is important that we live what we do.
 I have a coaching role at school and love working with staff.
 There is no better joy than talking a person through a dilemma and supporting them to work towards a solution.
 However, often people do not have time to sign up, they have a million other things on their radar and this slips to the bottom of the pile.
 No matter how much we discuss its practical importance, it becomes another add-on.
 This frustrated me, as I was (and still am) trying to work out how we could further embed coaching into the fabric of the school.

 Then I thought, why do I not engage in coaching conversations myself?
-Why am I putting coaching t the bottom of my list?
+Why am I putting coaching to the bottom of my list?
 The answer is time and value.
 Even though I know the benefits and the value, I am not putting it at the top of my list.
 How can I expect others to do so, if I do not?

 1. What do I need to discuss?
 I wanted it to be authentic and, at first, I felt it needed to be grand.
 This is the issue facing so many of us.
 We feel the coaching conversation must be about a grand idea or massive change, otherwise it is not worth while, otherwise I am wasting John’s time.
-It took a LOT of soul searching and considering for me to realise this is simply, not the case.
+It took a LOT of soul searching and considering for me to realise, this is simply, not the case.
 In the end I decided that the most pressing issue I currently faced was:

 Next